funkyfuture/deck-chores/docs/usage.rst

 The *job name* ``options`` cannot be used as it is reserved for setting :ref:`options`.

+A job name can consist of lower-case letters, digits and dashes.

 The following attributes are available:

 =========  ====================================================================